GiladLevi121/Assembler/README.md

 ### Second pass
 In the second pass the Assembly interprets the, now-known-labels, saves it to the the data to the memory image, and "encrypte" the data.
 At the end it creates the output files and save them in the project directiory.

+### Repo has a full assignment description pdf file.